aPEDESTRIAN/infinite-scroll-block/readme.txt

 -  Loading Posts Block: Container that will display its content while more posts are loading
 -  No More Posts Block: Container that will display when there are no more posts to load in

-= Additional Note =
+= Additional Notes =
-While you can add more than one Infinite Scroll Block inside of a Query Loop Block, you should not.
-The block was originally constrained to only one per page (multiple = false) but was removed in order to support multiple query blocks on the same page.
+* Adding more than one Post Template Block to a Query Block has undefined behavior.
+* Adding more than one Infinite Scroll Block to a Query Block has undefined behavior.

 == Changelog ==

 = 1.0.1 =
 * Fixed issue where a list element inside of a posts content would be stripped out and placed into the query block list

-= 1.0.3 =
+= 1.1.0 =
-* Fixed issue where sticky posts would we included in every single fetch request (Added optional flag to keep this functionality)
+* Fixed issue where sticky posts would we included in every single fetch request
 * Fixed infinite loop where sticky posts would continue to load even after all posts have been loaded
 * Removed throbber editor panel because it was not intuitive to use (kept styles for backwards compatibility)